kriyativeapps/secure_web_app/Security_Design.md

 ## Overview

+This application implements a layered architecture with Mutual TLS (mTLS) for secure communication:

+- **Frontend (Next.js)**: Makes API calls to the App-API
+- **App-API (FastAPI Proxy)**: Receives requests on `/app/ui/*` paths and proxies them to the System-API
+- **System-API (FastAPI Backend)**: Provides the core API on `/system/api/v1/*` paths with mTLS enforcement

-This application implements Mutual TLS (mTLS) for secure communication between the frontend and backend. mTLS ensures that both the client (frontend) and server (backend) authenticate each other using X.509 certificates, providing strong mutual authentication and encrypted communication.
+mTLS ensures that both the App-API and System-API authenticate each other using X.509 certificates, providing strong mutual authentication and encrypted communication.

 ## Certificate Management